 Once legionaries began winning minor electoral victories, two prominent right-wing intellectuals came out in support of them: Nichifor Crainic in May 1932 and Nae Ionescu in November 1933.
-Both men used their positions as university professors and newspaper editors to establish themselves as patrons and mentors of aspiring writers who they encouraged to join the Legion.
-In his newspaper Calendarul (The Calendar), Crainic praised Italian Fascism’s ‘moral foundation’ and claimed that Hitler was creating ‘a Christian spiritual front’ against atheism and Bolshevism.
-Commenting on legionary marches, he wrote that, ‘in its vigour this new spirit, this young spirit, toughened through suffering, strengthened by persecution, ignited by revolt, dares to give fresh moral energy to our Romania, crushed as it has been under the hooves of so many adventurers’.
-In Cuvântul (The Word), Ionescu argued that any political revolution must be preceded by a ‘spiritual revolution’ and that Romania required ‘a new spirituality’ if it was to have a positive future.
+Both men used their positions as university professors and newspaper editors to establish themselves as patrons and mentors of aspiring writers, whom they encouraged to join the Legion.
+In his newspaper Calendarul (The calendar), Crainic praised Italian Fascism’s “moral foundation” and claimed that Hitler was creating “a Christian spiritual front” against atheism and Bolshevism.
+Commenting on legionary marches, he wrote that “in its vigour this new spirit, this young spirit, toughened through suffering, strengthened by persecution, ignited by revolt, dares to give fresh moral energy to our Romania, crushed as it has been under the hooves of so many adventurers.”
+In Cuvântul (The word), Ionescu argued that any political revolution must be preceded by a “spiritual revolution” and that Romania required “a new spirituality” if it was to have a positive future.

-In October 1932, journalists influenced by Crainic and Ionescu collaborated with a handful of legionary activists to publish a short-lived newspaper entitled Axa (The Axis).
-In its pages they elaborated legionary doctrine for the first time, evoking ‘the example of fascism’ as their model.
-‘The legionary state will create a new aristocracy’, wrote Mihail Stelescu, ‘an aristocracy of work, honesty and genius.
-The blue-blooded aristocracy of money and sloth will be cut out at its roots’.
-Vasile Marin called his generation ‘the demiurges of the new world who carry a pickaxe in one hand and a trowel in the other, with which they will build a new life’.
-Two months later he wrote that ‘the Nietzschean principle of existence has caught on, fertilizing the spirit of our Romanian generation’ which has begun a political struggle to institute an ‘ethical state’ on new foundations.
-Legionaries experienced increasing police persecution in the months before the national elections of December 1933 and claimed that it was because ‘the forces of conservatism’ were afraid of the ‘epoch making’ forces of Fascism, Nazism and other revolutionary youth organizations such as the Legion.
+In October 1932, journalists influenced by Crainic and Ionescu collaborated with a handful of legionary activists to publish a short-lived newspaper entitled Axa (The axis).
+In its pages they elaborated legionary doctrine for the first time, evoking “the example of fascism” as their model.
+“The legionary state will create a new aristocracy,” wrote Mihail Stelescu, “an aristocracy of work, honesty and genius.
+The blue-blooded aristocracy of money and sloth will be cut out at its roots.”
+Vasile Marin called his generation “the demiurges of the new world who carry a pickaxe in one hand and a trowel in the other, with which they will build a new life”.
+Two months later he wrote that “the Nietzschean principle of existence has caught on, fertilizing the spirit of our Romanian generation,” which has begun a political struggle to institute an “ethical state” on new foundations.
+Legionaries experienced increasing police persecution in the months before the national elections of December 1933 and claimed that it was because “the forces of conservatism” were afraid of the “epoch-making” forces of Fascism, Nazism, and other revolutionary youth organizations such as the Legion.

-It was in the pages of Axa that legionaries first used the term ‘new man’, applying it to Codreanu as a representative of the movement as a whole.
+It was in the pages of Axa that legionaries first used the term “new man,” applying it to Codreanu as a representative of the movement as a whole.
 Constant Onu wrote,

-The new systems, the epochal reforms which reorganized the lives of entire peoples exist thanks to a certain type of person … the new man [omul nou].
+The new systems, the epochal reforms which reorganized the lives of entire peoples exist thanks to a certain type of person . . . the new man [omul nou].
 The Italian revolution succeeded through Mussolini; the German revolution through Hitler.
-Both had the unanimous and devoted support of the youth behind them; youth imbued with the novelty and virtue characteristic of those leaders and religions which illuminate its path. … The new man is the one whose name Romanian youth speak with awe and in whom they believe fanatically.
+Both had the unanimous and devoted support of the youth behind them; youth imbued with the novelty and virtue characteristic of those leaders and religions which illuminate its path. . . .
+The new man is the one whose name Romanian youth speak with awe and in whom they believe fanatically.
 Nameless multitudes come to him with a rare reverence and are inspired by his myth.
 He is, and apart from him there is no other.